 The benefits of using Augmented Reality in sales are:

 According to research by Digi-Capital, 80% of augmented and virtual reality revenue by 2020 will come from sales.
 That means more software product development – both front and back-end.
 The augmented and virtual reality provide an interactive user experience that enhances not only the way a customer sees the product or even a store for that matter, but gives feedback to the manufacturing company and marketing.
 What works, what doesn’t?
 After what time the customer is buying the product?
 Can a customer pick up a mobile app to enter a store and have additional information available, like different colour or different size preview?

 According to Annex Cloud (a customer marketing platform) retail cart abandonment rate is 72.8%.
 At the same time Interactions Marketing puts up a report showing, that 61% of customers prefer to shop at stores that offer AR with 55% saying augmented reality makes shopping fun.

 The conclusion is simple.
-In order to increase revenue, not only during Black Friday and Cyber Monday weekends, the retail business has to think about:
+In order to increase revenue, not only during Black Friday and Cyber Monday weekends, the e-commerce has to think about software solutions:

 The technology sector has to think about delivery and code quality.
 There’s nothing more frustrating for the customer than patches upon patches upon freezes.

 Quality Assurance can be hard to get but can be obtained when cooperating with the right partner.
 Read our past blog entry on how to cooperate with a software house for more information.